-3 ENTRIES
+3. ENTRIES

-- 3.1 Each school is eligible to enter one team per division per sex. - 3.2 All entries for Match-based (team) Sports must be submitted by the PE/CCA Key Personnel via Form SG for: - 3.2.1 'B' and 'C' Divisions by 2 January 2024. - 3.2.2 'A' Division by 28 February 2024. - 3.2.3 Requests for late /withdrawal of entries must be sent via email.
-Through the Principal to the Lead Convenor by the Team Managers' (TMs) Briefing.
+- 3.1 Each school is eligible to enter only one team per division per gender. - 3.2 All entries for Match-based (team) Sports must be submitted by the PE/CCA Key Personnel via FormSG for: - 3.2.1 'B' and 'C' Divisions by 2 January 2024. - 3.2.2 'A' Division by 28 February 2024. - 3.2.3 Requests for late / withdrawal of entries must be sent via email through the Principal to the Lead Convenor by the Team Managers' (TMs) Briefing.

-4 REGISTRATION OF COMPETITORS
+4. REGISTRATION OF PARTICIPANTS

+4.1 Eligibility

-- 4.1 Eligibility - 4.1.1 Only officials of the school can represent the school. - 4.1.2 Students' requesting for a transfer may only represent their new school when the transfer has been officially effected. - 4.1.3 International students can only be registered to compete for their school after they have been issued with the student passes from the Immigration and Checkpoints Authority (ICA). - 4.1.4 Students who are in the schools on exchange programmes are not allowed to represent the school. - 4.1.5 Students granted Leave of Absence (LOA) by MOE are allowed to represent the school. - 4.1.6 Students who have qualified for the Polytechnic Foundation Programme (PFP) can represent their school only up till 31 January of the competition year. - 4.1.7 Registration constitutes representation, that is, once a student is registered to compete for a school, he or she is deemed to have represented his or her school.
+- 4.1.1 Only official students of the school can represent the school. - 4.1.2 Students requesting for a transfer may only represent their new school when the transfer has been officially effected. - 4.1.3 International students can only be registered to compete for their school after they have been issued with the student passes from the Immigration and Checkpoints Authority (ICA). - 4.1.4 Students who are in the schools on exchange programmes are not allowed to represent the school. - 4.1.5 Students granted Leave of Absence (LOA) by MOE are allowed to represent the school. - 4.1.6 Students who have qualified for the Polytechnic Foundation Programme (PFP) can represent their school only up till 31 January of the competition year. - 4.1.7 Registration constitutes representation, that is, once a student is registered to compete for a school, he or she is deemed to have represented his or her school.
 Hence, the student is not allowed to represent another school in the same sport in the same year. - 4.1.8 The fielding of unregistered players will result in a forfeiture of the matches / events concerned (Refer to Para.
-10) - 4.2 Registration Process
+10). - 4.1.9 Each team must register at least 8 players and up to a maximum of 15 players per Division per sex.